Type D escort ship: Design

 Because of Japan's deteriorating war situation, the Type D version was a further simplification of the Ukuru design and were built to the same design as the Type C escort ship.
 However, due to a shortage of diesel engines to power both groups of vessels, the Type D were powered by a single steam turbine.
 This gave a slight increase in speed, from 16.5 kn to 17.5 kn, but a reduction in range and endurance, 4500 nmi at 16 kn instead of 6500 nmi.
 The Type D was the only Kaibōkan type to use turbines.

 They were smaller by 200 tons than the Ukurus and engines that propelled them were also smaller, at 2500 shp versus 4200 shp for the Ukurus.
 Because of the decrease in engine power, the speed fell from 19.5 kn to 17.5 kn.
 The number of 4.7 in guns went from three to two.
 The number of depth charges aboard was the same, 120, but the number of depth charge throwers was decreased from 18 to 12 and the depth charge chutes were decreased from two to one.

-Due to the simplifications of the design, a significant saving was made in construction time.
-The Type D escorts required approximately 20,000 man-hours each, compared to the 35,000 man-hours of the Ukurus and the 57,000 man-hours of the Mikuras.